-The Kilbryde Castle gardens cover some twelve acres and are situated above the Ardoch Burn and below the castle.
+The Kilbryde Castle gardens cover some 12 acres and are situated above the Ardoch Burn and below the castle.
 The gardens are split into three parts: formal, woodland and wild.
 Natural planting (azaleas, rhododendrons, camellias and magnolias) is found in the woodland garden.
-There are glorious spring bulbs and autumn colour provided by clematis and acers.
-There will be some new plantings for additional late summer/autumn colour for 2017.
+There are glorious spring bulbs, and autumn colour provided by clematis and acers.
+Some new plantings for additional late summer/autumn colour was added in 2017.
 Featured in Scotland on Sunday in September 2016.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.